emintz/ArduinoLib/RTOSAid/README.md

 Welcome to the RTOSAid library, the classes that I wish I had when I started to develop ESP32 software.
-I hope that the library provides good service and simplifies your projects.
+I hope that the library aids your development and gives good service.

 At the time of this writing, late 2023, the software is new, possibly incomplete, and probably contains defects.
-I would be grateful if you would draw my attention to either or for any feedback you'd care to provide.
+I would be grateful if you would draw my attention to either.

 In the meantime, enjoy!

 ## Intended Use

-RTOSAid is intended for use in open source ESP32 software projects that are based on the Arduino API Its intended for use whose complexity makes them difficult to implement within the Arduino's `setup()`/`loop()` framework.
+RTOSAid is intended for use in open source ESP32 software projects that are based on the Arduino runtime, especially for event driveen projects that have outgrown the Arduino's single task `setup()`/`loop()` architecture.

 ## What You Need To Know

-RTOSAid is intended for experienced Arduino developers whose projects have outgrown the Arduino framework.
-Users should understand basic logic design and be comfortable programming C++.
+Users should be comfortable programming C++ and have a working understanding of interrupts, timers, and other low level hardware features.
 Familiarity with the ESP32 FreeRTOS APIs is helpful, but not required.

 Since the library is (meant to be, at least) self-documenting, it